If you’ve just invested in a grill, or simply want to step up your barbecue game, you’re probably looking at essential accessories.

 - Reaching into a smoker.

-Do All Grilling Gloves Have the Same Heat Resistance?
+Do the Best BBQ Gloves all Have the Same Heat Resistance?

 Grilling gloves have different designs.
 Some are meant to protect your hands and arms from radiant heat.
 Others are designed to be used as pot holders.

-The manufacturer usually describes the degree to which the gloves are heat resistant.
+The manufacturer usually describes the degree to which they are are heat resistant.
 Char-broil explains that the temperature near the grates of a grill can get up to 550 degrees Fahrenheit while you’re cooking.

 The actual grates can get even hotter than that, depending on the type of grill or smoker you use.
 Not all grilling gloves are designed to come into contact with hot metal, charcoal or wood.
 Some should not be exposed to open flame.